rabidaudio/fourth-strike/README.md

 ## Deployment

-App is hosted on a DigitalOcean droplet, inside of docker compose, accessed via SSH.
+App is hosted on Hetzner, inside of docker compose, accessed via SSH.
 A volume is mounted for persistent storage for portability and backup purposes.
 An nginx container acts as SSL termination and certificates are provided by Let'sEncrypt.